AyBelkich/guess-number-game/README.md

 # Number Guessing Game

-A simple command-line number guessing game written in Python.
+A small command-line number guessing game written in Python.

-Features:
-- Difficulty levels (easy, medium, hard)
+## Features

+- Difficulty levels: Easy / Medium / Hard
-- Input validation (no crashes on bad input)
+- Input validation (no crashes on invalid input)
-- Per-player win/loss stats saved in `scores.txt`
+- Per-player win/loss stats stored in a `scores.txt` file
+- Clean structure using functions

 ## How to run